noaa-pifsc/Centralized-Cruise-Database/docs/packages/CDVM/test cases/CDVM Testing Documentation.md

             -   Copy the "script output" produced by the DVM test script and save it as a text file with the specified naming convention for the Verification Export
                 -   Use a diff tool to verify that the script output matches the expected results defined in the corresponding script [verification export](./verification_templates/automated) file
     -   Include the new/modified Verification Export file in the version control commit to replace the previous version (if any).
+-   When adding new test case categories:
+    -   Update [verification_data_export.sql](./SQL/verification_data_export.sql) to add the commands necessary to execute the test case using the corresponding scripts and output the corresponding verification file(s) in the [verification_templates/automated](./verification_templates/automated) folder
+    -   Update [verification_script.bat](./verification_templates/automated/verification_script.bat) to add fc commands for each new verification file to confirm the expected and actual results match
+    -   Update the expected file verification output file ([file_compare_script_output_verification.txt](./verification_templates/automated/file_compare_script_output_verification.txt)) to include the successful comparison results for the new verification file(s)
 -   Update documentation (if necessary) and commit changes to the version control system.

 ## Test Case Types: